Charity of the year

 Over the past few years, we have supported a range of charities:

-We are proud of our long association with and sponsorship of our client, the Orchestra of the Age of Enlightenment, a leading period instrument orchestra.
-We are also delighted to be a corporate member of the Royal Academy of Arts.
+We are proud of our long association with and sponsorship of our clients, the Orchestra of the Age of Enlightenment, a leading period instrument orchestra and Chineke!
+Orchestra, Europe's first majority-BME orchestra.

 We work hard to reduce the impact of our activities on the environment and have already taken the following actions: